-10 ASSESSMENT RATES, REFUSE, SEWERAGE AND SUNDRY CHARGES ON UNMETERED PROPERTIES
+4. ASSESSMENT RATES, REFUSE, SEWERAGE AND SUNDRY CHARGES ON UNMETERED PROPERTIES

-Where consumers fail to pay their accounts by due date the following actions should be taken:

-- 10.1 Final notices should be posted or delivered where accounts are in arrears for two months (60 days) or more, starting at the date of payment.
-The final notice should contain that the consumer should pay the outstanding balance in terms of the Credit Control Policy.
-Information contained on the final notice stating that failure to settle the account on the due date should lead to the account being handed over to the Municipality's attorneys for collection. - 10.2 The same procedure in respect of arrangements for paying off on arrears or extension of payment as for water and or electricity accounts should apply to all accounts. - 10.3 Where an account remains unpaid on a property or service that is un-metered, the above procedures should also apply. - 10.4 Extension should only be granted to those consumers who can prove that they have applied successfully at a financial institution for finance to cover their accounts that are in arrears.
-Extension should only be granted for a period of ten working days. - 10.5 Management reports summarising outstanding debts and possible irrecoverable debts should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.
+- (1) Where consumers fail to pay their accounts by due date the following actions should be taken: - (a) Final notices should be posted or delivered where accounts are in arrears for two months (60 days) or more, starting at the date of payment. - (b) The final notice should contain that the consumer should pay the outstanding balance in terms of the Credit Control Policy. - (c) Information contained on the final notice stating that failure to settle the account on the due date should lead to the account being handed over to the Municipality's attorneys for collection. - (2)The same procedure in respect of arrangements for paying off on arrears or extension of payment as for water and or electricity accounts should apply to all accounts. - (3)Where an account remains unpaid on a property or service that is un-metered, the above procedures should also apply. - (4)Extension should only be granted to those consumers who can prove that they have applied successfully at a financial institution for finance to cover their accounts that are in arrears.
+Extension should only be granted for a period of ten working days. - (5)Management reports summarising outstanding debts and possible irrecoverable debts should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.

-11 RESIDENTS WHO RENT OR JUST RESIDE ON PROPERTY
+5. RESIDENTS WHO RENT OR JUST RESIDE ON PROPERTY

-The following steps should be taken against residents who rent or just reside on property and who are in arrears with the payment on accounts.
+- (1)The following steps should be taken against residents who rent or just reside on property and who are in arrears with the payment on accounts: - (a) A letter should be written to inform the residents that the non-payment of their municipal accounts should prejudice them with the allocation of stands and houses because of their poor payment record. - (b) That a record be kept by the Chief Finance Officer, of all parties with a poor payment record and not to alienate any property to them.

-- 11.1 A letter should be written to inform the residents that the non-payment of their municipal accounts should prejudice them with the allocation of stands and houses because of their poor payment record. - 11.2 That a record be kept by the Chief Finance Officer, of all parties with a poor payment record and not to alienate any property to them. - 11.3 That an indigent register be kept as decided by Council and that grants received from Government be appropriated against such accounts, according to the Council's approved indigent policy, before any credit control measures are instituted. - 11.4 Where a service has been disconnected to a rented property due to non-payment, the property owner should be held liable for the amounts payable to the Council.
-Services should only be re-connected on payment of the full amount owing. - 11.5 Management reports summarising outstanding debts and possible irrecoverable debts should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.
+- (c) That an indigent register be kept as decided by Council and that grants received from Government be appropriated against such accounts, according to the Council's approved indigent policy, before any credit control measures are instituted. - (d) Where a service has been disconnected to a rented property due to non-payment, the property owner should be held liable for the amounts payable to the Council.
+Services should only be re-connected on payment of the full amount owing. - (e) Management reports summarising outstanding debts and possible irrecoverable debts should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.

-12 DEBT WRITE OFFS
+6. DEBT WRITE OFFS